Worst-Case Services and State-Based Scheduling: Dual-Curve Services

 \subsection{Practical Issues}

-We expect a state-based scheduler, if ever implemented, to be first implemented for a dual-curve system because of its efficiency, which is on display in every preceding result regarding dual-curve services.
-We further speculate that, for early adoptions, logistic systems and data centers would be particularly promising areas.
-In the former case, since a natural slot in typical logistic systems can often last for hours, days, or even weeks, there should be enough time to carry out a significant amount of computation during each slot.
-In the latter case, since modern data centers concentrate huge capacities for data storage, processing and distribution, there should exist strong incentives to improve capacity utilization even by a tiny fraction.
+We expect state-based schedulers, when implemented, will first be implemented as dual-curve systems because of their efficiency.
+We further speculate that, initially, applications in logistic systems and data centers will be most promising.
+In the former case, since the natural scheduling slot may last for hours, days, or even weeks, there is time for significant computation during each slot.
+In the latter case, since the cost of maintaining huge data storage, processing and distribution capacities is immense, there exist strong incentives for improving utilization, even if only by a tiny fraction.\footnote{Abstractly, a data center can be viewed as a collection of independent servers that run in parallel.
+Ideally, it should allocate flows to servers to both maintain all flows' service guarantees and balance all servers' workloads.
+Suppose that each server is equipped with a non-degenerate dual-curve system.
+Then, according to (\ref{E:uvschedulability+}), its capacity utilization can be measured by $\bs{u}^{\l\Omega\r}/c$ and $\bs{v}^{\l\Omega\r}/c$.
+As both are cumulative vectors, achieving exact balance across all servers is unlikely, but improvement may still be possible.}